 What This Means in Practice

-Fees are highest at $0.50 (maximum uncertainty) and decrease toward the extremes ($0.01 or $0.99).
+The dollar fee is highest at $0.50 (maximum uncertainty) and decreases symmetrically toward the extremes ($0.01 or $0.99).
+A trade at 30¢ incurs the same dollar fee as a trade at 70¢.
 This makes intuitive sense — you pay more to trade uncertain outcomes and less to trade near-certainties.

 Example: Buying 100 shares of a sports market